Forrai-Zoltan/forrai-zoltan.github.io/README.md

 for everyone to enjoy, completely **free**.

 Not only that,
-but you can take a look at all the commits (“snapshots”) I made along the way.
-So you can peek into my creative process and see all the typos and *f\*ckups*.
+but you can also take a look at all the commits (“snapshots”) I made along the way, allowing you to peek into my creative process and see all the typos and *f\*ckups*.
 As well as all the different ideas I considered before finding the ~~best~~ *least awful* one.